-Topic Tables are intended to solve a very simple, yet profound problem with conferences -- meeting and talking with other people.Essential Reading: Learn React from Scratch!
-(2020 Edition)
+Topic Tables are intended to solve a very simple, yet profound problem with conferences -- meeting and talking with other people.Upcoming Course: Make 20 React Apps!

 Whether you're an introvert who has difficulty joining or striking up a conversation from a blank slate, or you're a social butterfly who simply wants a way to improve the ROI from your interactions, the experience of meeting and chatting with folks at conferences is very much imperfect.
 Enter Topic Tables!

 What are topic tables?

 This 2-hour social features a number of technical topics managed by experts.
 Each table has a big sign where you can easily identify what you want to discuss, or listen to others discuss.
 So if you’re shy about starting a conversation from scratch, you now have a common baseline with your colleagues to start from.

 If you’re a sociable person looking to learn more about a specific subject, you don’t have to waste any time searching for the right people to talk about that with.
 It’s right there in front of you!
 And last but not least, it’s a great way to meet new friends — to both improve the rest of your conference experience, and possibly make new friends for life.